owken64/Gungnir/README.md

 1.make a script file
 s.t.

-def F
+var F
-def m
+var m
-def a
+var a
 equation F = ma

 2. launch scale with this code